dmbarbour/glas/docs/GlasDesign.md

 * **fork:Count** - response is a non-deterministic bitstring of Count bits.
 * **log:Message** - Response is unit.
 Arbitrary output message to simplify debugging.

-Fork effects are subject to backtracking, i.e. if a 'try' clause forks then fails, a subsequent fork will read the same bits.
-Concretely, fork reads bits from an implicit input stream.
-In context of testing, fork is not necessarily fair or random: an advanced test system may use constraint solvers or heuristic methods to select fork outcomes that will improve code coverage or lead to test failure.
+Fork reads bits from an implicit input stream.
+Relevantly, if a program forks within 'try' then backtracks, a subsequent fork should re-read the same bits.
+However, fork input is not necessarily fair or random.
+A good test system can use constraint solvers or heuristics to select fork outcomes that improve code coverage or lead to test failure.

 A significant benefit of using 'fork' effects is that we potentially can incrementally compute for a common prefix of fork choices.
 This allows setup costs to be shared across many subtests.
+A disadvantage is that this does require an advanced test system to effectively leverage.
+During early development, tests may need to avoid using fork for subtest selection.

 *Aside:* To measure and protect the health of the Glas ecosystem, most shared modules should include tests.